Knight v Victoria

 Knight v Victoria is a landmark decision of the High Court of Australia.

 The case dealt with the constitutionality of some sections within the Corrections Amendment (Parole) Act 2014 (Vic), enacted to prevent convicted murderer Julian Knight from being eligible for parole.
 The legislation had retrospective effect, and named Julian in its text to legally deny him release from prison until close to death.

-The High Court unanimously held that the original exercise of judicial power imposing Knight's minimum parole period, was the separate to the decision of whether parole should be granted.
-It decided that because of this, the legislation did not affect an exercise of judicial power, and so could not be found unconstitutional for having breached the separation of powers doctrine.
+The High Court unanimously held that the original exercise of judicial power imposing Knight's minimum parole period was separate from the decision of whether parole should be granted.
+It decided that, because of this, the legislation did not affect an exercise of judicial power, and so could not be found unconstitutional for having breached the separation of powers doctrine.

 Facts

-Julian Knight, known as the "Hoddle Street Massacre" shooter, was convicted of murdering seven people and injuring 19 others in Melbourne, Australia, in 1987.
+Julian Knight, known as the "Hoddle Street Massacre" shooter, was convicted of murdering seven people and injuring 19 others in Melbourne, Australia in 1987.
 He was sentenced to life imprisonment with a minimum non-parole period of 27 years.

 In 2014, as Knight's minimum term was nearing its end, the Victorian Parliament passed the Corrections Amendment (Parole) Act 2014 (Vic).
 The legislation effectively made Knight ineligible for parole unless the Adult Parole Board was satisfied that he was in imminent danger of dying or seriously incapacitated and thus no longer posed a risk to the community.

 Knight challenged the constitutionality of the legislation, arguing that it violated the Kable doctrine.
-In essence, he argued that the State legislation was unconstitutional on separation of powers grounds, because it required courts to act in a manner incompatible with their institutional integrity as Chapter III courts.
+In essence, he argued that the State legislation was unconstitutional on separation of powers grounds because it required courts to act in a manner incompatible with their institutional integrity as Chapter III courts.